hulk-pham/hulk-pham/README.md

-Here’s your updated **GitHub profile README** with social links:

----

 # 👋 Hi, I’m Hulk 🚀

 I’m a **full-stack developer** with 7+ years of experience crafting high-performance, user-centric applications.
 Passionate about **cutting-edge technologies**, I specialize in building scalable and reliable software solutions that drive real impact.